Neopronoun: Noun-self pronouns

-Noun-self pronouns are a type of neopronoun that involve a word being used as a personal pronoun.
+Noun-self pronouns are a type of neopronoun that involves a word being used as a personal pronoun.
 Examples of noun-self pronouns include "vamp/vampself", "kitten/kittenself", and "doll/dollself".
 Noun-self pronouns trace their origins to the early 2010s on the website Tumblr.

 Reception

 There has been some conflict over neopronouns, with opposition to the idea in both the transgender community and among cisgender people.
 Many people find them unfamiliar and confusing to use.
 Some have said that use of neopronouns, especially noun-self pronouns, comes from a position of privilege, makes the LGBTQ community look like a joke, or that the attention placed on neopronouns pulls focus away from larger, more important issues, such as transphobic bullying, the murder of trans people, and suicide.
-Noun-self pronouns have been viewed by some as unhelpful and unnecessary.
+Noun-self pronouns have been viewed by Wall Street Journal opinion writer Colin Wright as unhelpful and unnecessary.

 People who are supportive of neopronouns state that they are helpful for genderqueer individuals to find "something that was made for them", and for neurodivergent people who may struggle with their gender identity.
 Some magazines and newspapers have published articles on neopronouns that are generally in support of them, detailing how to use them and be supportive of those who do.